-Description: A gold insignia consisting of three horizontal wavy blue bars

-Symbolism: Green and yellow are the colors used for the Military Police Corps.
-Scarlet and gold allude to the unit's origin as ar-

-Corps.
+- Description: A gold insignia consisting of three horizontal wavy blue bars between a gold demi-sun at the top and a light green mound in base, all surmounted vertically by a red ragged staff, and saltirewise by two gold spears, and arced around base from the spearheads, passing over the ferrules of the spear staffs, a green scroll inscribed "Flying Steel" in gold letters. - Symbolism: Green and yellow are the colors used for the Military Police Corps.
 Scarlet and gold allude to the unit's origin as artillery, and blue refers to the unit's infantry assignment.
 The sun symbolizes knowledge and vigilance, and a spear is emblematic of leadership, protection, and guidance; together they represent the overall mission and capabilities of the organization.
 The sun, spears, green mound, and wavy blue bars, the latter a symbol for water, were suggested by the great seal of the state of California and refer to the allocation of the organization.
 The design also suggests the bay area of San Francisco and alludes to San Mateo, California, the unit's home.

-ARNG Lineage (California)
+ARNG (California)